 Everyone knows that theobesity it can change the perception of food, but the neural changes underlying the phenomenon remain mostly unknown.

 “It's surprising how little we know about how much taste is compromised by obesity.
 Consider how important taste is in choosing what we eat, " says the Professor of Psychology Patricia Di Lorenzo of the University of Binghamton.

 To focus on (and possibly solve) the problem, a research team led by Di Lorenzo and researcher Michael Weiss aims to detail the effects of obesity on the sense of taste.

-The target of the research lies in the tract of the brain that deals with sensitivity to flavors: its name is solitary tract nucleus.
+The target of the research lies in the part of the brain that deals with sensitivity to flavors: its name is solitary tract nucleus.

 The team recorded responses to taste stimulation from individual cells in the brain of rats made obese with one diet high in fat.

 The more obesity progresses, the more the responses are small in amplitude, short in duration, slow in formation.
 The conclusion is lapidary: an obese person has a sense of taste so mortified that eating compulsively could be one of the effects of the need to taste flavors.

 It is clear that the results on mice need to be further expanded and investigated, but Di Lorenzo points out that this process could probably also concern us.

 “Other studies that we have taken into account in the research have shown even a reduction in the taste buds on the tongue in both mice and humans.
 This suggests to us, and we will verify with certainty in the next phase, that the human brain also responds in the same way, " concludes the prof. By Lorenzo.